myscale/Retrieval-QA-Benchmark/docs/source/getting-started.rst

     cd Retrieval-QA-Benchmark && python3 -m pip3 install -e .

 .. note::
-    For users who does not GPUs, you need a CPU version of pytorch with
+    For users who does not have any GPU, you need a CPU version of pytorch installed by

     .. code-block:: bash